Why Steel is the Best for Cable Railing

 Coated cables from Ultra-tec are available for those looking for that extra spark of color in their design.

-The frame, a crucial component of the railing system, should be robust and capable of bearing the weight of people leaning on it, as well as elemental forces if it’s installed outdoors.
+The frame, a crucial component of the railing system, should be robust and capable of bearing the weight of people leaning on it and elemental forces if installed outdoors.
 Frames are typically constructed from steel, wood, aluminum, and composite.
-However, many of these materials are susceptible to rot, crack, or rust over time and may demand a significant amount of maintenance to maintain a sturdy railing that is both strong and visually appealing.
-Steel, on the other hand, stands out with its unparalleled strength and durability, which offer safety and security.
+However, many of these materials are susceptible to rot, crack, or rust over time.
+They may demand a significant amount of maintenance to maintain a sturdy railing that is both strong and visually appealing.
+On the other hand, steel stands out with its unparalleled strength and durability, which offer safety and security.

 Steel, especially stainless steel, surpasses aluminum in terms of durability and corrosion resistance.
 It is less likely to dent or bend under the tension required in cable railing.
-This robustness, coupled with its low maintenance requirements, makes stainless steel rails and posts a reassuring choice, whether installed indoors or outdoors.
+This robustness and low maintenance requirements make stainless steel rails and posts a reassuring choice, whether installed indoors or outdoors.

-Some prefer the look of wood or composite to steel, which is an opinion they are perfectly entitled to.
+Some prefer the look of wood or composite to steel, and they are perfectly entitled to that opinion.
 Also, steel frames are generally more expensive than other materials because they are more difficult to create.

-However, the strength, versatility, and durability of steel are worth the extra cost for the peace of mind of knowing the railing will be strong for years to come.
+Steel’s strength, versatility, and durability are worth the extra cost for the peace of mind of knowing the railing will be strong for years to come.
 It is also a beautiful material that can add to any space while maintaining the safety of those who use it.

-Contact Peterson Company to connect with someone to help you with your next railing project.
+Contact Peterson Company to connect with someone who can help you with your next railing project.